CSecLab/cseclab.github.io/events/monero.md

 ---
 layout: page
-title: Monero: the dark side of cryptocurrencies
+title: "Monero: the dark side of cryptocurrencies"
 ---

 *TITLE:* **Monero: the dark side of cryptocurrencies**